Overview Of Labuan Foundation & Trust

 KEY PARTIES – LABUAN TRUST

-• Settlor – Creates the trust by transfer assets into a trust.
+• Settlor – Creates the trust by settling assets into a trust.
 Settlor may be an individual person or a corporate entity

-• Trustee – Holds the trust funds and is responsible for its administration for benefit of the beneficiaries
+• Trustee – Holds and legally own the trust assets and is responsible for its administration for benefit of the beneficiaries

 • Trust Deed – Central governing document and sets out trustee’s powers (among other things).
 Settlor is able to tailor the terms of the trust to satisfy their requirements